-I recently gave a presentation to an MBA class at the Simon School of the University of Rochester.
-I told the students that this was the most exciting time in my lifetime as a marketer.
-And I wasn’t just blowing hot air — I really believe it.
-If you look at my top marketing trends for 2011, several have changed significantly and this is exactly why marketing is so much fun; there’s a lot happening and it’s keeping us on our toes.
+I recently presented to an MBA class at the Simon School of the University of Rochester.
+I shared with the students that this is the most thrilling time in my career as a marketer.
+And I wasn’t just speaking for effect — I truly believe that.
+If you check my top marketing trends for 2011, you’ll see that many have changed a lot, which is exactly why marketing is so enjoyable; there’s a lot going on, and it keeps us alert.

 So here’s what I see in store for 2012: